cisagov/dotgov-home/pages/domains/management/account-changes.md

 ### One of our points of contact is no longer the right person to help manage a domain.
 How do I remove them from the account?

 If you are a POC on a domain that is undergoing the request process, you may update the POC with another.
 However, please ensure that you are selecting an existing user.
-If your POC is new, that individual must be provisioned into the system beforehand by selecting Account on the login page ([www.dotgov.gov](https://www.dotgov.gov)).
-Please review [the corresponding FAQ section](#one-of-the-pocs-is-no-longer-the-right-person-to-help-manage-a-domain-we-need-to-remove-himher-how-do-i-do-that) for more details.
+If your POC is new, that individual must be provisioned into the system beforehand by selecting Account at [dotgov.gov](https://www.dotgov.gov).

 If you are unable to update a POC with an existing user, please contact the Help Desk.